gsc-permafrost/siteManagement/README.md

 # Site Inventory

-A template for default site Metadata with an extension to make a web plotting sites.
+A toolset for managing site-specific metadata with an extension to make a web plotting sites.